-In a nutshell, I’m a freelance writer, published poet, lactation consultant, social media manager, and editor.
+In a nutshell, I’m a freelance writer, published poet, and lactation consultant.
 (I don’t do all of those things at once!)
 I live in New York with my husband and two awesome sons.
 I survive on coffee and chocolate.
 Obviously.

 Here are some more specifics: